rodmonic/DragonWoodAI/README.md

 | :--: |
 | reproduction |

 The process is repeated for multiple generations with mutation, variation in the weights and reproduction all happening according to various hyperparameters within the process.
 Luckily all this is handled by a brilliant implementation of the algorithm in the [Neat-Python](https://neat-python.readthedocs.io/en/latest/index.html) library.
+The library also tracks a measure of the genetic diversity within the population and maintains a record of the best performing networks and whether a species has become stagnant i.e. has stopped improving.

 #### NEAT Process